 Reserve materials, hornbooks and other frequently requested materials are held at the library Circulation Desk for checkout.
 Reference materials are available in the Reference area, located behind the Circulation Desk.

 The Popular Reading Room is located on the first floor of the library, just across from the 24-hour Walter J. Lack Reading Room.
 This collection includes works of fiction as well as books on the history and culture of Los Angeles.
 Newspapers and magazines are located on the shelves just outside the Popular Reading Room.

 In addition to print resources, Rains Library provides a wealth of digital resources for legal research tasks, including electronic databases and journals, documentary and popular films, and legal research guides.
-We regularly add new titles to our collection, so please check our Recent Acquisitions link from our Featured Lists page for the most current updates.
+We regularly add new titles to our collection, so please check our Recent Acquisitions list for the most current updates.

 You can search for any of our titles in the Library's catalog or ask at the front desk for assistance.